CV GIANCARLODINARDO.6@GMAIL.COM

 State callout versions

 Region-specific callouts in voiceover and text overlay, produced from the master template across all 11 states.
 Location relevance pre-qualifies geographic intent before the click.
-Applied across all five regions with varying degrees of emphasis depending on market density.
+Applied across all five regions with varying emphasis by market density.

 Applied across all five regions